muratk3n/thirdwave/en/tweets/2019/week47.md

 59.331783, 18.065663

-I am even giving you the address here.
+I am even giving you the address.

 Drop.
 THE BOMB.